playht/text-to-speech-api/Voices.md

 ```
 -->

-# Voices
+# AI Text to Speech Voices

-This is a list of all the available voices on the API.
+This is a list of all the available text to speech voices in the API with their audio samples.

 Use "Voice ID" from this list to reference a voice in your calls to the API.
 You can also listen to a sample of the each voice through its "Sample" URL.